Smurph123452zq/Smurph123452zq/Campaign Notes/Chapter 1/Session 4 Heart of the Garden.md

   - *Destroy the Heartstone:* Requires focused effort (skill checks or direct attacks) and risks a violent eruption—Dexterity saves to avoid the backlash.
   - *Remove or Seal It:* Experiment with magic or tools to extract the stone, perhaps using runes learned earlier.
 This may stabilize the area but draws unknown attention.
   - *Leave It Be:* Preserve it for study by [[Lorekeepers]] or the [[Stonecarvers’ Guild]].
+- *Appease the Dead:* Perform a short rite to lay the Khenra bones to rest, granting the party advantage on one Wisdom check in the garden.
 - **Loot Ideas:** Obsidian shards worth moderate coin, the broken tablet, and salvageable molten glands from the effigy.

 ## Object Lore & Leads